-Ducal Palace Venice - Monuments and Historic Buildings
+Ducal Palace in Venice

 Ducal Palace, in Venice, Italy, is a gothic palace with ninth century origins.